 Packing

 Finished fabric in textile mills is then packed to protect it from moisture, dirt, and dust.
-Lorries deliver the orders to the consumer, such as a clothing company, to be sewn into garments.
+Lorries deliver the fabric to manufacturers, such as clothing companies, to be sewn into garments.

 Behind the Scenes